 Rodents are also big chewers.
 Therefore, it may be beneficial to get something that features a variety of different textures.
 This will help to ensure that your pet remains interested in the long run.

 Unfortunately, hamsters are not extremely particular about where they relieve themselves.
 Chances are they will wind up going potty in or on their new toy.
 When they do, you will want to make sure that the toy is easy to clean up.

 Make sure that the surface is easy to wipe down.
 Some even feature stain-resistant coatings that further aid in the cleaning process.

 Your hamster needs exercise just like any other animal.
 We are all familiar with the hamster wheel, but there are other ways for your pet to get cardio.
 For example, exercise balls are a fun way for your hamster to shake things up.

 With this toy, they will be able to enjoy free rein over the house, all from the safety of a well-padded ball.
 These toys are particularly nice because they can double as a place to store your pet when you clean their cage.

 Determining an optimal price range can be a little bit tricky.
 After all, even if you get a great toy, there is still the chance that your hamster isn’t going to want anything to do with it.
 The good news is that even good hamster toys usually aren’t terribly expensive.

-A high-end unit might wind up costing you $30 or less.
-With that price point in mind, you shouldn’t have much trouble getting something that is both good, and affordable.
+A high-end unit might be very reasonably priced, so you shouldn’t have much trouble getting something that is both good and affordable.
 Prioritize getting something natural, and at least relatively durable, and your money will be well spent.